Getting traffic to your site is nice, but there’s not much of a point if those visitors don’t convert.

-Saying you need to “know your audience” at this point sounds obvious and trite.
-But, it’s one of those things that everyone talks about, without actually living up to it.
+Saying you need to “know your audience” sounds obvious and trite.
+However, it’s one of those things that everyone talks about, but no one seems to know how to do.

 The big clue is in the reception.
 If your digital copies aren’t flying off the shelf when it goes live, your issue typically comes back to a mismatch with your audience.

 Thankfully, this can be an easy fix if you know where to look.